Vermont Elopement Hiking Mount Mansfield Summit

 • Figuring out what state we were all traveling to just days before leaving.

-• Running through the airport with all of our gear like contestants in the Amazing Race due to a delayed flight and almost missing our connecting plane in DC.
+• Running through the airport with all of our gear like contestants in the Amazing Race due to a delayed flight and almost missing our connecting plane in Washington DC.

 • And what caused having to find a ceremony site last minute… Getting kicked out of a public area while scouting the planned ceremony spot the night before because a woman told us it was her private land.
 Being advocates for Leave No Trace and obviously not wanting to trespass, we had no choice but to believe her and immediately leave the area.
 Funny enough, the next morning, the nail salon told the bride the woman is actually known around town as the crazy lady trying to keep people away even though the land is actually accessible to the public.